rust-lang/rfcs/text/0000-http-index.md

 To learn about crates and resolve dependencies, Cargo (or any other client) would make requests to known URLs for each dependency it needs to learn about, e.g. `https://index.example.com/se/rd/serde`.
 For each dependency the client would also have to request information about its dependencies, recursively, until all dependencies are fetched (and cached) locally.

 It's possible to request dependency files in parallel, so the worst-case latency of such dependency resolution is limited to the maximum depth of the dependency tree.
-In practice it may be less, because dependencies may occur in multiple places in the tree, allowing earlier discovery and increasing parallelization.
+In practice it's less, because dependencies occur in multiple places in the tree, allowing earlier discovery and increasing parallelization.
 Additionally, if there's a lock file, all dependencies listed in it can be speculatively checked in parallel.
 Similarly, cached dependency files can be used to speculatively check known sub-dependencies sooner.

 ## Greedy fetch